MikeDonohue/WinningPokerHandAPI/README.md

 - Servies that perform business logic.
 - Repositories that interact with the database.

+Clients who interact with this API only have knowledge of the outterfacing layer despite the fact that the app is composed of multiple.

 Caching:
 Basic caching implemented.
 Can be improved via use of etags.